 By now, you have a good understanding of the accounts you are going after and the people important to you in those accounts.
 You have also placed those accounts in tiers.
-You are in good shape to start developing the messaging for your target accounts.
+You are in decent shape to start developing the messaging for your target accounts.

 So, how are you going to reach out to these people specifically?
 You need to decide how you will deliver your message at the right time to these organisations.

 An Account-Based Marketing play is a sequence of activities that are coordinated and implemented to reach and engage target accounts.
-It has specific goals and activities there actioned over a specific period during the sales process.

 You need to design a plan that specifies the sequence of work that's going to be done to reach a decision-maker or to close a target account.
 It is paramount to design a play that is both multi-touch and multi-channel.